developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxAppManager/index.md

 1. That's it, We are done with the configurations and coding.
 Now let's run the application.

-2. Connect the device (having the latest EMDK runtime) to USB port.
+2. Connect the device to a USB port.
 The Herald application is not present on the device before running this application.

-    >Note:
-    >Make sure the device is in USB debug.
+    >Note: Make sure the device has USB debugging enabled.
 3. Run the application.
 The app displays a Toast with a success message.

 	![img](../../images/MxAppManagerTutorialImages/app_run.png)